indy/seni/README.txt

-Value Simplicity.

-build.bat/build.sh replaces build tools

-// debug info
-cl /Zi foo.c

-cd code
-build.bat

-devenv ..\build\main.exe

-F11

-compiling for Windows:
+* compiling for Windows:

 run this once in the console:
 misc\setup_winconsole.bat

 then for each compile run:
-build.bat
+build_win.bat

+test the output by executing:
+build_win\main_win.exe

-compiling for WebAssembly on Windows:
+* compiling for WebAssembly on Windows:

 run this once in the console:
 misc\setup_wasm.bat

 then for each compile run:
 build_wasm.bat

+test the output by opening build_wasm\seni-wasm.html in a browser that supports WebAssembly

+* visual studio integration with the native windows build build the windows version (main_win.exe) load visual studio with: devenv ..\build_win\main_win.exe Insert any breakpoints
+  Press F11 to begin execution
+  When exiting for the first time, save the MSDev solution to the build_win folder